Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/halo.rst

 ----------

 Alpha
-   The transparency
+   The transparency.
-Color Swatch
+Diffuse Color
-   The color of the halo itself
+   The color of the halo itself.
 Seed
    If non-zero, randomizes the ring dimension and line location.
    To use, give any (integer) number to start the random-number generator.